Álvaro Gómez Hurtado: Assassination

-Álvaro Gómez was murdered by gunmen on November 2, 1995, in Bogotá, while leaving the Sergio Arboleda University, where he was a visiting professor.
+Álvaro Gómez was murdered by gunmen on the morning of November 2, 1995, in Bogotá, while leaving the Sergio Arboleda University, where he was a visiting professor.
 FARC-EP claimed responsibility for his murder in letter to the Special Justice for Peace (JEP) tribunal in October 2020.
 In a clandestine book of letters from FARC founder Manuel Marulanda, titled Documentos y Correspondencia Manuel Marulanda Vélez (1993-1998), there are six mentions that the guerrilla committed the assassination.

-However the family of Gómez Hurtado pointed out that it is a strategy to divert the attention away from the 25-year long and ongoing investigation that has been collecting evidence that might incriminate former president Ernesto Samper Pizano (1994–1998).

-Gómez Hurtado was denouncing the financing of the former president Ernesto Samper's campaign by drug cartels, and they believe that the evidence shows that it was a state crime.
-Ernesto Samper has been a supporter of peace talks with the FARC guerrilla.
+However, the family of Gómez Hurtado rejected the FARC's claim, claiming that it was a strategy to divert the attention away from the 25-year long and ongoing investigation into his assassination, that has been collecting evidence that might incriminate former president Ernesto Samper (1994–1998).
+Gómez Hurtado was denouncing the financing of Samper's presidential campaign by drug cartels, and Samper has been a supporter of peace talks with the FARC guerrilla, and as such Gómez Hurtado's family believe that the evidence shows that it was a state crime.

+According to journalist Daniel Pardo, the judicial investigations in Hurtado's case, which carried for many years, resulted in "impunity".

+According to writer Juan Constaín, during the same attack, Hurtdo's bodyguard José Huertas was also assassinated.